Information overload: Web accuracy

-In addition to e-mail, the World Wide Web has provided access to billions of pages of information.
+In addition to email, the World Wide Web has provided access to billions of pages of information.
 In many offices, workers are given unrestricted access to the Web, allowing them to manage their own research.
 The use of search engines helps users to find information quickly.
 However, information published online may not always be reliable, due to the lack of authority-approval or a compulsory accuracy check before publication.
 Internet information lacks credibility as the Web's search engines do not have the abilities to filter and manage information and misinformation.
 This results in people having to cross-check what they read before using it for decision-making, which takes up more time.

 Viktor Mayer-Schönberger, author of Delete: The Virtue of Forgetting in the Digital Age, argues that everyone can be a "participant" on the Internet, where they are all senders and receivers of information.
 On the Internet, trails of information are left behind, allowing other Internet participants to share and exchange information.
 Information becomes difficult to control on the Internet.

 The BBC reports that "every day, the information we send and receive online – whether that's checking emails or searching the internet – amount to over 2.5 quintillion bytes of data."